Conspicuous Links Aren’t Enough: Critical Lessons from Sanchez v. Maggy London on Enforceable Online Terms

 Texas Defends SB 140: What the State’s Opposition Brief Means for SMS Marketers

 On September 26, 2025, the Texas Attorney General’s office filed its opposition to the preliminary injunction motion in the federal constitutional challenge to Texas SB 140.
 While the State’s position may provide some comfort to SMS marketers operating consent-based programs, businesses should understand both what the filing says—and what risks remain despite it.
-The State’s …
+December 2025 …

 Read more Texas Defends SB 140: What the State’s Opposition Brief Means for SMS Marketers